 - Provide the necessary training and/or documentation on how templates should be used.
 This is vital with templates for applications like PowerPoint and InDesign but even Word can be made easier to use with shortcut keys and automations.

 Brand attributes survey

-Once you are confident in your products, processes and visual identity, it’s time to do a brand attributes survey.
-Thsi subject is covered in more detail on our Market Research page.
+Once you are confident in your products, processes and visual identity, it’s time to do a Brand Attributes survey.

 - Choose a small number of existing customers who have done business with you recently – they must have experience of your latest products, processes and visual branding.

 - Record a face-to-face or video interview with them.
 Ask a series of questions to ascertain how they describe your performance in areas that are critical to you: price, quality, service, responsiveness, efficiency, authority, etc.